-Early 2016, Burundi hosted more than 70,000 refugees fleeing armed conflict or persecution in neighboring states.
+Burundi hosts more than 70,000 refugees fleeing armed conflict or persecution in neighboring states.

 At a round table in Nairobi in February 2014 on the theme of development of curricula in UNHCR camps, UniRef began to realize an initial feasibility study in different countries in Francophone Africa.
 One of the decisive factors of our presence in Burundi is the advanced integration policy vis-à-vis countries of refugee populations.
 The policy provides refugees with the right, inter alia, to work legally in the country.